iov-one/iov-core/docs/atomic-swap-protocol-v1.md

-   measured in absolute time is reached without the chance to get a claim transaction processed. (b) An initial offer's block height based timeout is pushed unexpectedly far into the future, such that the timeout difference for the actor in short position to claim is 0 or negative.
+   measured in absolute time is reached without the chance to get a claim transaction processed. (b) An initial offer's block height based timeout is pushed unexpectedly far into the future, such that the timeout difference for the actor in short position to claim is 0 or negative (i.e. impossible to claim).

 ## License